Imprints of $U_A(1)$ chiral anomaly and disorder in the Dirac eigenspectrum of QCD at finite temperature

-By studying the correlation of these \emph{intermediate} eigenstates with the fluctuations of the real part of the renormalized Polyakov loop about its average, we could clearly show their distinct physical properties at high temperatures $T> 250$ MeV, where the axial U(1) symmetry is expected to be effectively restored compared to $T< 200$ MeV where it remains broken.
-In fact the density plots for the real part of the renormalized Polyakov loop reveal that at $T> 250$ MeV, there are deep localized fluctuations at random sites of the lattice which are uncorrelated with each other mimicking random disorder as discussed in the context of Anderson model of electrons.
-We will need better control over the finite volume effects to understand whether these infrared eigenstates with \emph{intermediate} level ratios describe the physics near the mobility edge in an Anderson-like transition.
-We aim to address this issue in a future study.
-We also showed that the fluctuations in the real part of the renormalized Polyakov loop are more correlated at $T<200 $ MeV, quite unlike the original proposal of a random disorder by Anderson.
-Our study hints to the fact that the signatures of a (de)-localization transition will start to become more prominent when the axial U(1) subgroup of chiral symmetry is effectively restored.
+By studying the correlation of these \emph{intermediate} eigenstates with fluctuations of the real values of the renormalized Polyakov loop about its mean, we could clearly show their distinct physical properties at high temperatures $T> 250$ MeV, where the axial U(1) symmetry is expected to be effectively restored, compared to $T< 200$ MeV, where it remains broken.
+In fact, the density plots for the real part of the renormalized Polyakov loop reveal that at $T> 250$ MeV, there are deep localized fluctuations at random sites of the lattice which are uncorrelated with each other, mimicking random disorder as discussed in the context of the Anderson model of electrons.
+We will study the finite volume effects more carefully in the future to understand whether these infrared eigenstates with intermediate level ratios describe the physics near the mobility edge in an Anderson-like transition.
+We also showed that fluctuations in the real values of the renormalized Polyakov loop at different lattice sites are strongly correlated at $T<200 $ MeV, quite unlike the original proposal of a random disorder by Anderson.
+Our study hints at the fact that localization of the most infrared Dirac eigenstates will start to become more prominent when the axial U(1) subgroup of chiral symmetry is effectively restored.

-We then provide an explanation for the existence of these Dirac eigenstates with \emph{intermediate} level statistics within a matrix model.
-By introducing additional uncorrelated eigenvalues within a large random matrix belonging to a GUE with a very specific accept/reject criterion, we showed that the normalized level ratios of this enlarged matrix, could beautifully explain the \emph{intermediate} level ratios of the QCD Dirac eigenvalues shown in Fig.\ref{fig:comparision-with-mixed-weight}.
-We also discussed an intuitive understanding of such a matrix model construction in terms of Brownian motion model of eigenvalues.
+We then provide an explanation for the existence of these Dirac eigenstates with intermediate level statistics within a matrix model.
+By introducing additional uncorrelated eigenvalues within a large random matrix belonging to a GUE with a very specific accept/reject criterion, we showed that normalized level ratios of this enlarged matrix can beautifully explain intermediate level ratios of the QCD Dirac eigenvalues shown in Fig.~\ref{fig:comparision-with-mixed-weight}.
+We also discussed an intuitive understanding of such a matrix model construction in terms of a Brownian model describing the dynamics of the eigenvalues.
 Unlike the eigenvalues of a random matrix belonging to a GUE whose level separations arise due to its Brownian motion in a thermal bath with a weak log-repulsion and a strong confining harmonic potential, the intermediate eigen level ratios can be explained if the confining potential is weakened.